ultimaweapon/tsuki/README.md

 ### Interpreter

-On platform that Lua cannot use computed goto (e.g. Windows with MSVC) Tsuki is faster than Lua about 10% otherwise Lua is faster about 30%.
+Tsuki is slower than Lua about 60%.
 The only possibility for Tsuki to be faster than Lua with computed goto is JIT since computed goto does not available on Rust.
-See issue [18](https://github.com/ultimaweapon/tsuki/issues/18) for more details.

 ### Async